elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 Is there any part of the code that needs to be executed only once in a multi-worker mode, such as initialization code, or starting schedulers?

-An example would be Reporting's queueFactory pooling.
-As we want to only be running a single headless at a time per Kibana instance, only one worker should have pooling enabled.
+An example would be Reporting's queueFactory polling.
+As we want to only be running a single headless at a time per Kibana instance, only one worker should have polling enabled.

 ### 6.2.2 Identified required changes